 \section{Conclusions}

 We developed and tested a \texttt{C++} shared library with multi-thread and dimensional static analysis support, for the simulation of electron and ion transport in arbitrary gas mixtures with static uniform electric and magnetic fields.
-We presented a short theoretical introduction and we have described in detail our open-source code architecture.
+We presented a short theoretical introduction, and we have described in detail our open-source code architecture.

-The framework was validated against several available data, and we found a good agreement for atomic gases and molecular gases with spherical symmetries.
-However, a less good match was found with linear molecular gases and polar molecules due to the limitations of the theoretical framework described in \cref{sec:theory}.
+The framework was validated against several available data, and we found a good agreement for atomic gases and molecular gases for low and middle range reduced fields.

-Future development plans include the implementation of a refined model to better handle linear and polar molecules, adding the support for non-uniform and non-static fields and a feasibility study for a GPU code implementation to improve performances in critical code sections.
+Future development plans include implementing a refined model to better handle linear and polar molecules, adding the support for non-uniform and non-static fields.

-We encourage the use our software and to give us feedback.
-This software is distributed under \textit{LGPL V3} license and is free for any use, including the linking into proprietary software under the terms of the license.
-No expressed or implied warranty is provided with this software, and the end user is responsible for the correctness of the results provided by this library.
+This software is distributed under \textit{LGPL v3} license and is free for any use, including the linking into proprietary software under the terms of the license.
+No expressed or implied warranty is provided with this software, and the end-user is responsible for the correctness of the results provided by this library.